oalru/Explorer/README.md

 ## Additional features might be added in the future:

-* The ability to stock prices bar below the nav bar.
+* The ability to see stock prices bar below the nav bar.
-* The ability to choose the currency i want to convert from.
+* The ability to choose the currency I want to convert from.